 - Do not add water to the honey.

 Store the honey infused with essential oils in a cool dry place.
 It rarely goes bad and remains useful for a long period of time.
 Under no circumstance should the honey infused with essential oil be eaten.
 This is why it is important to label the jar containing the honey.

 There are plenty of ways in which essential oils can be used with honeybees.
-However, it is important to observe right dosages when using essential oils with honeybees.
+However, it is important to observe the right dosages when using essential oils with honeybees.
 The dosages found in recipes for various uses are designed to be harmless to bees.
-Use of too much essential oils in beekeeping may result in undesired effects on bees.
+The use of too many essential oils in beekeeping may result in undesired effects on bees.

 Have you ever used essential oils in your beekeeping?
 Let us know what are your thoughts on them in the comments below.